Little Dart River

 The Little Dart River is a tributary of the River Taw in Devon, England.
 It joins the Taw a mile west of Chulmleigh.

 The Little Dart rises near Rackenford.
 It flows west past Witheridge and through a deep wooded valley between Chawleigh and Chulmleigh before meeting the Taw.

 Devon County Council has promoted an 11-mile walking route, the Little Dart Ridge and Valley Walk, which links the Two Moors Way at Witheridge to the Tarka Trail at Eggesford railway station.

-A survey completed in 2007 examining the water quality of the river Taw and its tributaries.
-The result in the Little Dart was a marginal failure, put down to the Dairy farming and fertilizers being spread in the area.
+A survey completed in 2007 examined the water quality of the river Taw and its tributaries.
+The result in the Little Dart was a marginal failure, put down to the dairy farming and fertilizers being spread in the area.